WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 // promise gets resolved or rejected when the API request succeeds or fails.
 ```

-Once the REST API request is finished, you will notice one of the pages disappeared from the list.
+Once the REST API request is finished, you will notice one of the pages has disappeared from the list.
 This is because that list is populated by using `useSelect()` and the `select( coreDataStore ).getEntityRecords( 'postType', 'page' )` selector.
 Anytime the underlying data changes, the list gets re-rendered with fresh data.
 That's pretty convenient!

 Let's dispatch that action when `DeletePageButton` is clicked: